particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker SoM supported GNSS 2024-05-06

+Updated the list of supported GNSS systems for the [Tracker SoM](/reference/datasheets/tracker/tracker-som-datasheet/).

 ### Device OS 6.1.0 2024-05-03

 Device OS 6.1.0 is now in Device Restore USB, Hex Generator, etc..
 Note that this releases is for Gen 3 (nRF52) only; it is not supported on P2, Photon 2, and M-SoM (RTL872x).